-Recommendation
+Planning Commission Recommendation

-Adopt Resolution No. 22-, entitled "A Resolution of the Planning Commission of the City of Goleta, California, Recommending to the City Council Adoption of the Housing Element 2023-2031 Amendment to the General Plan/Coastal Land Use Plan and to Determine that the General Plan Amendment is Exempt from CEQA Pursuant to CEQA Section 15061(B)(3) (Case No. 21-0002-GPA)"
+A. Adopt Resolution No. 23-, entitled "A Resolution of the Planning" Commission of the City of Goleta, California, Recommending to the City Council Adoption of the Housing Element 2023-2031 Amendments to the General Plan/Coastal Land Use Plan (Case No. 21-0002-GPA)"